TensorWorks/Buccaneer/readme.md

     <img src="Images/Dashboard.png">
 </p>

 Buccaneer is a solution for the Unreal Engine that logs a variety of performance metrics and semantic events by pushing the collected data to an accompanying part of Go servers.
 From here, the [Prometheus](https://prometheus.io/) software scrapes the endpoints exposed by the Go server, storing the scraped metrics as it goes.
-Through the use of a [Grafana](https://grafana.com/) dashboard, the scraped metrics can be seen in an easily interprable manner, with the semantic events being overlayed as annotations.
+Through the use of a [Grafana](https://grafana.com/) dashboard, the scraped metrics can be seen in an easily interpretable manner, with the semantic events being overlayed as annotations.

-NOTE: The Buccaneer4PixelStreaming plugin only works in Unreal Engine 5 and is dependant on both the Buccaneer base plugin and the [Pixel Streaming](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/PixelStreaming/) plugin.
+NOTE: The Buccaneer4PixelStreaming plugin only works in Unreal Engine 5 and is dependent on both the Buccaneer base plugin and the [Pixel Streaming](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/PixelStreaming/) plugin.
 <br/></br>